-3. Arranging your flight
+2. Arranging your accommodation and flight

-When you decide your departure date to the host University, you should refer to its Academic Calendar and look for the start and end dates of the academic semester.
+When you decide on your departure date to the host University, you should refer to its Academic Calendar and look for the start and end dates of the academic semester.
 Ensure your departure date will not clash with the exam period at PolyU.
 Arrive prior to the start of the semester, if necessary, to attend induction activities or pre-semester language subjects.

 - Form AS41a

 - A copy of the Acceptance Letter from the host university (For Departmental Exchange Student Only)

-6. Seeking endorsement if there is any change in subject selection
+7. Seeking endorsement if there is any change in subject selection

-7. Applying for credit transfer after returning to Hong Kong
+8. Applying for credit transfer after returning to Hong Kong

-After you return to Hong Kong and receive the Official Transcript issued by your host university, you are required to submit Form AS41c (Application for Credit Transfer/Exemption) with a copy of Official Transcript issued by the host university, updated subject syllabuses as handed in to students during exchange, and the approval email from Dr. Anne Schluter/Dr. Gerald Stell for subject changes (if any) to Miss Zoe Mak at AG428.
+After you return to Hong Kong and receive the Official Transcript issued by your host university, you are required to submit online Form AS41c (Application for Credit Transfer) and upload the following documents as soon as possible:

 - A copy of the Official Transcript issued by the host university